fossid-ab/workbench-agent-experimental/README.md

 3.  **Verify it works:**
     ```bash
     # To view the main help message
-    python workbench-agent.py --help
+    workbench-agent --help
     ```

 ## General Usage
-As of Workbench Agent 0.8.0, the following commands are available:
+The following commands are available:
 * scan: Upload local code files or directories for scanning.
 * scan-git: Clone a Git branch, tag, or commit to scan it.
 * blind-scan: Run a Blind Scan by hashing the scan target before uploading to Workvench.